 Although the Windows Vista OS is installed, many software applications and peripherals (printers, cameras, etc.) may operate with limited functionality, or not at all, until you do the following tasks:

-- Reinstall all your favorite programs - one at a time - using the original installation discs and registration codes.
-After installing each program, go to the manufacturer's Web site and check for Vista updates and patches.
+- Reinstall all your favorite programs, one at a time, using the original installation discs and registration codes.
+After installing each program, go to the manufacturer's Web site and obtain and install any Vista updates and patches for your software.

 - Store all your operating system discs, program discs with registration codes, and backed up personal data discs in a safe location, away from the PC.
 You will need all this information if something happens to your PC.

 Fixing an XP program doesn't work properly in Vista

 If a program or peripheral does not function properly, use the Windows Program Compatibility Wizard to examine and correct system settings by following the steps below.

 - Click Start > Control Panel > Programs > Use an older program with this version of Windows.